Police Department: (228) 452-3301 – after hours 452-3300 EMERGENCY? DIAL 911

 This is an opportunity to meet members of the Pass Christian Police Department and discuss issues and concerns about the City of Pass Christian.

-Coffee, pastries and other breakfast items will be available during the community event.
+Refreshments will be available during the community event.

-For more informations see http://www.ice.gov/victim-notification/
+For more information see http://www.ice.gov/victim-notification/

 (NO Needles or Liquids)